givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - High Performance Computing.md

     ![Azure Create a resource icon](media/create-resource.png "Azure Create a resource icon")

-3. In the Search the Marketplace text box, type "Ubuntu Server 18.04 LTS VM" and select the same in the drop-down list that appears.
+3. In the Search the Marketplace text box, type **Ubuntu Server 18.04 LTS** and select the same in the drop-down list that appears.

     ![In the New blade, Ubuntu Server 18.04 LTS is selected.](media/image12.png "New blade")